getfem/getfem/doc/sphinx/source/matlab/install.rst

 .. caution::

-   * you should not use a different compiler than the one that was used for the |gf| library.

    * you should have built the |gf| static library (i.e. do not use ``./configure --disable-static`` when building |gf|).
 On linux/x86_64 platforms, a mandatory option when building |gf| and |gfi| (and any static library linked